 Advances in cooling and probing of solid state mechanical oscillators using optical cavities \cite{aspelmeyer2014cavity} have spurred widespread interest in using such cavity optomechanical systems as tabletop dark matter (DM) detectors \cite{carney2021mechanical,antypas2022new,arvanitaki2016sound,manley2020searching,manley2021searching,hirschel2024superfluid,baker2024optomechanical,deshpande2024demonstration}, leveraging compatibility with cryogenics and rapidly maturing techniques that enable operation at fundamental quantum noise limits.
 Particle- and wave-like DM detectors have been proposed, based on impulsive \cite{carney2020proposal} and continuous \cite{carney2021ultralight} force measurement protocols, respectively.
 Massive arrays of optomechanical sensors might serve as DM track detectors \cite{carney2020proposal,blanco2022models} or phased antennae arrays \cite{derevianko2018detecting}, and have inspired investigation as an application of entanglement-enhanced distributed force sensing \cite{brady2022entangled,brady2023entanglement}.

 In this Letter, we describe a search for wavelike, ultralight dark matter (UDM) using a cavity optomechanical system operating as an accelerometer.
 The concept of accelerometer-based UDM detection was introduced by \cite{graham2016dark} and later reframed as an optomechanical force sensing problem by~\cite{carney2021ultralight,manley2021searching}.
-The basic premise is that DM particles with mass $m_\t{DM}\lesssim 10$ eV/c$^2$ \cite{jackson2023search} (determined by the local dark matter energy density $\rho_\t{DM}$) coherently combine to create an oscillating field, and that this field may act on SM atoms similar to the electromagnetic force---but with electric charge replaced with a generalized charge such as baryon minus lepton (B-L) number.
-As such, two free-falling SM objects exposed to UDM would experience a differential acceleration in proportion to $\sqrt{\rho_\t{DM}}$ and their fractional charge difference $\Delta_{12}$ \cite{manley2021searching,carney2021ultralight}:
+The basic premise is that DM particles with mass $m_\t{DM}\lesssim 10$ eV/c$^2$ \cite{jackson2023search} (determined by the local DM energy density $\rho_\t{DM}$) coherently combine to create an oscillating field, and that this field may act on SM atoms similar to the electromagnetic force---but with electric charge replaced with a generalized charge such as baryon minus lepton (B-L) number.
+As such, within the coherence time, two free-falling SM objects would experience a differential acceleration proportional to $\sqrt{\rho_\t{DM}}$ and their fractional charge difference~$\Delta_{12}$~\cite{manley2021searching,carney2021ultralight,graham2016dark}: